Bearish Candlestick Patterns

 A bearish continuation pattern: a large red candle, three small green pullback candles inside its range, then another large red candle.

-5. Combine with other tools.
-Do not trade candlestick patterns alone.
-Combine them with a trend indicator (MA, EMA), a momentum indicator (RSI, MACD), support/resistance levels and Fibonacci levels.
+Combine with other tools.
 A bearish engulfing at major resistance, with overbought RSI and negative MACD divergence — that is a setup.
+Candlestick patterns alone are not.